 Day Trading As A Novice

 You do not have to be an expert to be a day trader in Canada.
 A normal, Canadian investor will have a significantly smaller turnover rate (the time between buying and selling a given stock).
 A novice using their registered retirement savings plans (RRSP) or tax-free savings accounts (TFSA) accounts can protect their profits from capital gains tax.
 This type of investor normally has another job and doesn’t day trade full-time as a professional.
+Typically, they buy and hold securities for the long term.

 Does Investing Affect Your Credit In Canada?